eing/eing.github.io/_posts/2016-07-06-DetectingDrifts.markdown

     public static final String PROPERTY_AUDITOR_LOG_ENABLED = "drift.log.enabled";
 ```

-<h3>Create log file</h3>
+<h3>Create separate log file</h3>
-Here's a snippet from logback.xml.
-The idea is that the logger context should have properties "drift.logdir" and "drift.file" in order to create this log file.
+To create a separate log file, you can add this snippet into your logback.xml for your project.
+Here's a sample snippet from logback.xml, and use *-Ddrift.logdir="..."* and *-Ddrift.file="..."* to specify the log file location.

 ```
     <appender name="DEPENDENCIES-FILE" class="ch.qos.logback.core.FileAppender">